-The 5 most essential types of sales metrics
+- 5 most important types of sales metrics

 Since there are a plethora of sales metrics available, it can be difficult to figure out which ones to track.
-Let’s take a closer look at five of the most essential sales metrics.
+Let’s take a closer look at five of the most important sales metrics:

 1. Sales KPIs